-Are you looking for a new car but can't decide how to pay for it?
-Read on for the pros & cons of leasing versus buying to see which is the right option for you.
+If you're looking for a new car but can't decide how to pay for it, don't worry.
+There are lots of different options, but in 2020 the big decision is between leasing or buying a vehicle.
+Read on for the pros & cons of leasing & buying to see which is the right option for you.

 A New Car Every Few Years